One Model for All Tasks: Leveraging Efficient World Models in Multi-Task Planning: Atari Experiment Details

 This section provides the complete learning curves corresponding to the summary results in \autoref{tab:atari26_unizero_vs_scalezero}.
 As reported in the main text, the single multitask ScaleZero (MT) agent achieves a higher mean HNS than the average of 26 specialized UniZero (ST) agents.
 This result demonstrates that ScaleZero achieves net positive knowledge transfer, which we attribute to the MoE architecture's ability to maintain plasticity and transfer general priors (e.g., object physics) from simple to complex tasks.

 However, the median HNS of ScaleZero is lower than the ST baseline.
-This is primarily influenced by poor performance on a few hard-exploration or mechanically unique games (e.g., \textit{PrivateEye}, \textit{Pitfall}), indicating that negative interference is not fully eliminated.
+This is primarily influenced by suboptimal performance on a few hard-exploration or mechanically unique games (e.g., \textit{PrivateEye}), indicating that negative interference is not fully eliminated.
 The complete learning curves for all 26 games are shown in \autoref{fig:appendix_atari26_curves_en}.